pMonfared/UrlShortner/README.md

 ```

-I use [config](https://www.npmjs.com/package/config) to manage some keys:
+I used [config](https://www.npmjs.com/package/config) to manage some keys:

 ```
 {